-NY FOOTBALL GIANTS DONATE 10,000 TOWARD WEEQUAHIC FOOTBALL
+NY GIANTS DONATE 10,000 TOWARD WEEQUAHIC FOOTBALL

 It was an exciting day for student-athletes in Newark after four New York Giants players made a surprise visit to Central High School and Weequahic High School.